Phone: (802) 760-4635

-A transplant to Stowe from (most recently) the Berkshires, Hope has an extensive background in fundraising, program development, finance, marketing and advertising from her years as Executive Director at IS183, Art School of the Berkshires, and from prior work at Barrington Stage Company, Goldman Sachs, Sharpe Partners, and Second Stage Theatre.
-She holds a BS from Ithaca College and a MFA from Columbia University.
-She is on the steering committee for the Racial Equity Alliance of Stowe (REAL), is Clerk for the Stowe Arts & Culture Council, is a member of the Board for Stowe Vibrancy, and is a member of the Association of Performing Arts Professionals of Northern New England, and New England Presenters.
+A transplant to Stowe from (most recently) the Berkshires, Hope has an extensive background in fundraising, program development, finance, marketing, and advertising from her years as Executive Director at IS183, Art School of the Berkshires, and from prior work at Barrington Stage Company, Goldman Sachs, Sharpe Partners, and Second Stage Theatre.
+She holds a BS from Ithaca College and an MFA from Columbia University.
+She serves as Treasurer for the Racial Equity Alliance of Stowe (REAL), is Clerk for the Stowe Arts & Culture Council, and is a member of the Association of Performing Arts Professionals of Northern New England, and New England Presenters.

-After living in the Midwest most of my youth, I spent a summer in Vermont in 2017 right after I had graduated from Indiana University- Bloomington studying Arts Administration, Hayley spent the summer of 2017 living in Vermont on her uncle’s farm.
-It didn’t take long for me to fall in love, and she knew one day she’d be back one day.
-Fast-forward to November 2019 and I made the decision to call the Green Mountain State home.
-Within the week, as luck would have it, I found my home at Spruce Peak Arts and has been with the team ever since.
+After living in the Midwest and graduating from Indiana University- Bloomington studying Arts Administration, Hayley spent the summer of 2017 living in Vermont on her uncle’s farm.
+It didn’t take long for her to fall in love, and she knew one day she’d be back.
+Fast-forward to November 2019 and she made the decision to call the Green Mountain State home.
+Within the week, as luck would have it, she found her home at Spruce Peak Arts and has been with the team ever since.
 She’s grateful to be a part of this incredible, resilient team and have been lucky enough to assist in a little bit of everything.
-Her main focuses now include marketing efforts, facilitating events and programming, and focus on development and donor recognition efforts.
-I look forward to furthering our mission and fostering our impact with the wonderful town of Stowe.
+Her main focuses now include marketing efforts, facilitating events and programming, and development and donor recognition efforts.
+She looks forward to furthering our mission and fostering our impact with the wonderful town of Stowe.
 When not at work, Hayley enjoys long walks over mountains, skiing, running, and lake days.
 If she’s in nature, she’s (usually) happy.

-Julianne is the Director of Education and Services.
 Julianne brings her passion for theater, arts and education to the position.
 She is developing the Education aspects of the arts for all ages and always looking for new, create ways to engage our audiences.
 As the Director of Services, she is happy to help patrons with any part of their theatrical experience to make for a great show; and to welcome any volunteers who wish to join our team.
 Julianne volunteers with Lyric Theatre Company in many roles including Production Supervisor, Assistant Stage Manager, Technical Director and Special affects co-chair.
-She is the mother of two young adults- James and Madeline who each have a hand in the theatre world as well.
+She is the mother of two young adults- James and Madeline who each have had a hand in the theatre world as well.